coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Cd.
+.. cmdv:: Cd

 Is equivalent to Pwd.

-.. cmd:: Add LoadPath @string as @dirpath.
+.. cmd:: Add LoadPath @string as @dirpath

 This command is equivalent to the command line option ``-Q`` :n:`@string` :n:`@dirpath`.
 It adds the physical directory string to the current